-1 Introduction
+1. Introduction

-The basic principles of magnetic resonance Diffusion Weighted Imaging (DWI) were introduced in the 1980's [1, 2, 3], after nuclear magnetic resonance (NMR) had long been known to be sensitive to diffusion of molecules in complex systems [4].
-Since then, DWI has evolved into a versatile tool for in-vivo examination of tissues in the human brain [5] and spinal cord [6].
+The basic principles of magnetic resonance diffusion weighted imaging (DWI) were introduced in the 1980's (LeBihan and Breton 1985; Merboldt, Hanicke, and Frahm 1985; Taylor and Bushell 1985), after nuclear magnetic resonance (NMR) had long been known to be sensitive to diffusion of molecules in complex systems (Carr and Purcell 1954).
+Since then, DWI has evolved into a versatile tool for in-vivo examination of tissues in the human brain (Le Bihan, Mangin, Poupon, Clark, Pappata, Molko, and Chabriat 2001) and spinal cord (Clark, Barker, and Tofts 1999).
 DWI probes microscopic structures well beyond typical image resolutions through water molecule displacement, a fact attracting broad interest in this technique.
 It can be used in particular to characterize the integrity of neuronal tissue in the central nervous system.

 NMR images are acquired from signals measured in k-space by fast Fourier transform.
-In the case of single receiver coil systems and additive complex Gaussian noise in k-space this results in image grey values that follow a Rician distribution $Rice(\theta, \sigma)$ [7].
+In the case of single receiver coil systems and additive complex Gaussian noise in k-space, referred to as thermal noise below, this results in image grey values that follow a Rician distribution $Rice(\theta, \sigma)$ (Rice 1945).
 This distribution is characterized by two parameters: θ , corresponding to the signal of interest, and σ related to the noise standard deviation in k-space.

 Diffusion in neuronal tissue depends on the particular microscopic structure of the tissue and is usually not isotropic.
-Different diffusion directions \vec{b} can be probed by applying bipolar magnetic field diffusion gradients [8].
+Different diffusion directions \vec{b} can be probed by applying bipolar magnetic field diffusion gradients (Stejskal and Tanner 1965).
 Let $S{\vec{b}}$ denote the acquired diffusion weighted image with the "b-value" b, which depends on the pulse sequence parameters.
-The nondiffusion weighted image (b = 0) is denoted by S_0 .
+The non-diffusion weighted image (b = 0) is denoted by S_0 .
 Due to the diffusion of water molecules during the application of the magnetic field gradient, the signal $S{\vec{b}}$ is attenuated relative to S_0 :